 Thank you very much for agreeing to visit here and give a research seminar.
 We understand it takes a considerable commitment to prepare a seminar, and to travel here.
 We truly appreciate your participation in our research and educational mission.
 Below you will find some information and some hints that should help you with planning for your upcoming visit.
 You should receive a more detailed letter approximately three weeks prior to your visit, but the information below should answer most of the questions that our seminar speakers have.

-- Where will I stay and what will I eat?.
+- Where will I stay and what will I eat?
 We will make the reservations for your lodging and send you those details a few weeks in advance of your visit.
-When dining, keep in mind that state regulations prohibit reimbursement for alcohol.
-For more details see the State of Kansas rules regarding reimbursement for Travel.
+When dining, keep in mind that state regulations prohibit reimbursement for alcohol so please ask for separate receipts for any alcohol purchased during dining.

 - What do I need to tell you about my seminar in advance? - Please send your abstract to Diane Ukena two weeks prior to your seminar, so that a seminar announcement can be created.
 If you have a picture of yourself (or a particularly charming research organism) that you would like to be included in the announcement, please send that in a .jpeg or .gif format.

 - How long should I talk? - Seminars are from 4-5pm on Fridays.
 Please plan your presentation for 45-50 minutes to allow enough time for questions and discussion.